kevinmartinjos/varnam-docs/guide_input_tools.md

 ![ibus system tray](screenshots/ibus_tray.png)

+Please note that the icon that appears on bottom right of your computer (or wherever your desktop panel is) might vary between distributions.
 Change your default input method to ibus.
 Searching for 'input method' from dashboard(ubuntu) or the menu(cinnamon/linux mint and KDE/kubuntu) can directly take you to the settings.

 #####Adding varnam to ibus